iOptron SkyTracker Pro Review

 A grab-and-go astrophotography mount

-Much less motivation is required to set up a little rig like this on a moments notice.
-On those nights when your time under the stars is limited, this is a brilliant way to get your astrophotography fix.
+Much less motivation is required to set up a little rig like this on a moment’s notice.
+On nights when your time under the stars is limited, this is a brilliant way to get your astrophotography fix.
+I can have the camera polar aligned and tracking in less than 5 minutes, and that is a beautiful thing.

 Ready for astrophotography in less than 5 minutes